 The best, the most famous and the most spectacular: our Travel Editor shares his favourite scenic falls from South Africa to Tanzania.

-Our World: How to plan a holiday to Africa: our guide
+How to plan a holiday to Africa: our guide

 A trip to Africa needn't be a daunting prospect, with our Travel Editor's expert advice on when and where to go.